 Table Contents

-NSA Bahrain court-martial lawyers at Gonzalez & Waddington are civilian court-martial defense attorneys representing service members stationed in NSA Bahrain in felony-level military cases.
-The firm focuses exclusively on defending court-martial charges, providing representation in complex, trial-oriented cases across all branches of the U.S. Armed Forces.
-Their attorneys handle felony-level military offenses and appear in courts-martial worldwide, applying experience developed through repeated engagement in contested litigation on military installations around the globe.
+NSA Bahrain court-martial lawyers at Gonzalez & Waddington are civilian military defense attorneys representing service members stationed in Bahrain who face felony-level military charges under the Uniform Code of Military Justice (UCMJ).
+The firm focuses exclusively on defending court-martial cases, providing representation in complex, high-risk military prosecutions across all service branches, including the Navy, Marine Corps, Army, Air Force, Coast Guard, and Space Force.

 The court-martial environment in NSA Bahrain involves a structured military justice system where serious charges are processed through command channels and rapidly advance once allegations are reported.
-Cases involving Article 120 sexual assault allegations, violent offenses, and other major UCMJ violations are regularly addressed through formal court-martial proceedings.
-Courts-martial are command-controlled felony forums, and the decisions made early in an investigation can influence exposure to confinement, loss of rank, separation actions, forfeitures, and long-term effects on a military career.
-Service members operating in this region face a high-tempo environment where disciplinary matters can escalate quickly and require immediate legal attention.
+Cases involving Article 120 sexual assault allegations, violent offenses, fraud, drug offenses, and other felony-level misconduct are regularly addressed through formal court-martial proceedings.
+Courts-martial are command-controlled felony forums, and early investigative decisions can significantly impact liberty, rank, benefits, and long-term military careers.

 The United States maintains military authority in NSA Bahrain due to its strategic position supporting regional operations and maritime security missions.
 This presence requires a full military command structure capable of enforcing standards and discipline.
 Service members stationed or deployed through this location remain subject to the UCMJ regardless of geographic distance from the United States.
 Court-martial authority therefore follows the individual service member, not the location itself.